-Described below are excerpts from the CORE MPO's Participation Plan.
-It details the participation requirements in the TIP development and update process and the procedures that are to be followed to amend an existing approved MTP, TIP or STIP. ju
+Described below are excerpts from the current CORE MPO's Participation Plan.
+It details the participation requirements in the TIP development and update process and the procedures that are to be followed to amend an existing approved MTP, TIP or STIP.
+There will be some updates to this process in 2024 as a part of the Participation Plan update to reflect the new GDOT Amendment and Administrative Modification process.